Balanced Diffusion-Guided Fusion for Multimodal Remote Sensing Classification: Methodology

 \subsection{Adaptive Modality Masking-Based DDPMs}

 DDPMs excel at extracting noise-reduced and robust representations that capture complex data distributions, which are beneficial for feature extraction and classification.
-To fully exploit the advantages of DDPMs in multimodal remote sensing images, we improve the model with respect to remote sensing image noise, multimodal fusion, and modality imbalance.
+To fully exploit the advantages of DDPMs, we improve the model with respect to remote sensing image noise, multimodal fusion, and modality imbalance.
 The overall structure is shown in Fig. \ref{diff}.

 Let us focus the attention on the most typical information source in remote sensing, i.e. SAR and spectral images.
 SAR images are severely disturbed by speckle noise \cite{lee1981speckle}, which makes it difficult to extract discriminative features.
 For an $L$-look SAR image, speckle noise is typically modeled as multiplicative noise $n$.
 With mean $I$ and variance $1/L$, the gamma-distributed probability density function is defined as: